 - Includes 2010 boundary comparison files

 - See presentation provided to the Board of County Supervisors on January 19, 2021.

 - The statutory deadline for release of the US Census redistricting data will be delayed from the original date of April 1, 2021.
-Kathleen Styles, Census Bureau chief of 2020 communications and stakeholder relations, said that states should not expect redistricting data prior to July 30, 2021.
+States should expect redistricting on Sept.
+30, 2021.

 - Redistricting in Prince William County: 2011

 - The PWC Board of County Supervisors began the redistricting process on March 8, 2011 when the Board publically adopted a set of redistricting criteria and timetable (May 17th deadline).